 The Master’s of Science in Kinesiology and Exercise Science is a STEM designated degree program emphasizing a disciplinary and interdisciplinary scientific approach to the application of kinesiology and exercise science across the lifespan.
 The program integrates physiological and psychosocial research with real-world applications to prepare students to be scientist-practitioners.
+For a detailed view of admission requirements, course catalogs, and commonly offered courses see our Course Descriptions and Catalog

 The program is ideal for students beginning or furthering their professional career as well as those intending to pursue research programs or terminal degrees, including allied health sciences (e.g., physical therapy, athletic training, occupational therapy, medical school) and the PhD in Teaching and Learning, concentration in Kinesiology.